andrewquamme/data-structures-and-algorithms/Data-Structures/Trees/README.md

   * Created an InOrder method that internally creates a list to hold all of the values then recursively steps through the tree caputuring each nodes value after going left and before going right.
 The values are returned as a list.
   * Created a PostOrder method that internally creates a list to hold all of the values then recursively steps through the tree caputuring each nodes value after going left and right.
 The values are returned as a list.
 * Created a BinarySearchTree class
-  * Created an Add method
+  * Created an Add method that traverses the BST until the proper leaf is found for addition
   * Created a Contains method that traverses the BST and returns a True/False if the value is found our not

 ### Efficiency